Josh Donaldson Player Props: Yankees vs. Cardinals

 Josh Donaldson At The Plate

-- Donaldson is hitting .143 with a double, eight home runs and six walks.
+- Donaldson is batting .143 with a double, eight home runs and six walks.

-- This season, Donaldson has tallied at least one hit in nine of 24 games (37.5%), and had multiple hits twice.
+- In nine of 24 games this year (37.5%), Donaldson has reached safely via hit, and that includes multiple hits twice.

-- In 37.5% of his games this season, Donaldson has driven in at least one run.
-In three of those games (12.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Donaldson has an RBI in nine of 24 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least one run 10 times this year (41.7%), including one multi-run game.
+- He has scored at least one run 10 times this season (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.